Runaho/MSAccess-Worker-A-ORM/README.md

 ## Install
 [Relase Link](https://github.com/SpatiumTR/Access-Worker-A-ORM/releases/tag/v1.0.0.0)

 Download dll file & add your project via referance.
+I Will add nuget later versions.

 ## How It's Work
 To put it simply, it is a system that reads all the properties in the class and converts them into an access query's.